Dining & Kitchen Table Finder

 To seat four people, consider tables that are least 36 inches square or round, or a minimum of 48 inches wide and 30 inches deep.
 The distance between the table legs impacts how many chairs will fit.
 A pedestal base, trestle base or legs placed at far corners of the table help maximize seating.

-To seat six people, consider tables that are at least 54 inches round, or a minimum of 60 inches wide and 30 inches deep.
+To seat six people, consider round tables that are at least 54 inches in diameter, or a minimum of 60 inches wide and 30 inches deep.
 The distance between the table legs impacts how many chairs will fit.
 A pedestal base, trestle base or legs placed near the corners of the tabletop help maximize seating.

 To seat eight people, consider tables that are at least 60 inches square, or a minimum of 78 inches wide and 30 inches deep.
 The distance between the table legs impacts how many chairs will fit.
 A pedestal base, trestle base or legs placed near the corners of the tabletop help maximize seating.